 Drywall should be replaced when there is doubt as to whether or not it should be replaced.
 If it’s wet enough to make you wonder if it should be replaced, it probably should be.

 As mentioned above, water damage may be seen immediately or it might be over time.
-The longer it takes you to recognize water damage on drywall, the more likely you’ll have to deal with mold and mildew which increases the chance you’ll have to replace it due to health concernsOpens in a new tab. among others.
+The longer it takes you to recognize water damage on drywall, the more likely you’ll have to deal with mold and mildew which increases the chance you’ll have to replace it due to health concerns among others.

 What signs of damage does the drywall have?